 Be that as it may, do keep in mind that when you sign up for one of Lecturio’s plans, you get access to all of their study materials – including USMLE Steps 1 and 2, COMLEX Levels 1 and 2, and MBBS (MBChB).
 While prep materials from these other exams won’t really matter to most students, they could come in handy at some point.
 Many of the video lectures are content specific and not necessarily test specific, so even if a video isn’t keyed to the USMLE Step 1, it may still offer some valuable scientific knowledge.

 Unfortunately, Lecturio does not offer any tutoring services.
 You do get email support with Lecturio, and can ask instructors a question directly under the forum for each video, but there is no direct, 1:1 tutoring.

-Access Periods to Lecturio’s Online Content
+Access Periods To Lecturio’s Online Content

-Is there a Mobile App?
+Is There A Mobile App?

 The Lecturio mobile app is a key component of their learning platform, allowing students to study on-go and offline.
 The app gives users access to their video lessons, practice problems, text explanations, “Bookmatcher” feature, and more.
 Essentially, they pack just about the entire course into this little app, which is quite impressive.

-Is There a Pass Guarantee?
+Is There A Pass Guarantee?

 General Refund Policy

-Despite not offering a pass guarantee, Lecturio does offer a generous 10-day, money back guarantee if you do not like their product.
+Despite not offering a pass guarantee, Lecturio does offer a 10-day, money back guarantee if you do not like their product.
 If you purchase their course and change your mind, no matter the reason, they’ll give you a refund within 10 days with no questions asked.

 Verdict: Lecturio USMLE Review Course